calvinfeng/gonotebook/README.md

 ## Getting Started with Go
 ### Installation
-Go to https://golang.org/dl/ and download `go1.9.2.darwin-amd64.pkg` for your Mac OS X. It should include an installer and provide instruction on how to install Go step by step.
+Go to https://golang.org/dl/ and download `go1.9.2.darwin-amd64.pkg` for your Mac OS Xtr.
+It should include an installer and provide instruction on how to install Go step by step.
 When you are done, make sure you run `go` in your terminal.
 If Go has been successfully installed on your machine, you should expect to see the following being printed to your screen.